-1. Required Course Work.
-Commencing January 1, 1987, and continuing each calendar year thereafter, each state district and appellate court judge shall be required annually to complete fifteen (15) hours of minimum continuing legal education of subject

-2. Number of Hours to be Credited.
+- 1. Required Course Work.
+Commencing January 1, 1987, and continuing each calendar year thereafter, each state district and appellate court judge shall be required annually to complete fifteen (15) hours of minimum continuing legal education of subject matter course work which has been approved by the Judicial Continuing Education Committee.
+At least one (1) hour of the fifteen (15) annual requirement hours shall include attendance of a program devoted to legal ethics and Rules of Professional Conduct subjects, and judicial standards every other year.
+For purposes of these regulations, credit for one (1) hour may be earned for each fifty (50) minutes spent attending or participating in an approved judicial continuing education program. - 2.
+Number of Hours to be Credited.
 The Judicial Continuing Education Committee shall designate the number of hours to be credited for participation by a judge in any continuing judicial education activity.
 Credit will be given only for hours earned in compliance with these rules.